raelix/home-learning/README.md

-Home Learning
+# Home Learning

-This tool is created for extract the status from different type of devices/appliances and store them in postgreSQL.
-The generate table will allow me to run some machine-learning algorithm and extract possible automatic actions that the system can do without the interaction of the user.
+This tool extracts the status from multiple kind of devices and appliances and store them in a postgreSQL server.
+The generate table will allow me to run some machine-learning algorithm and produce automations that the system can automatically do without the interaction of the user.